GF2++

 Introduction

-gf2::BitStore is the base class for the library's three vector-like types:
+gf2::BitStore is a concept that is satisfied by the library's three vector-like types:

 Type Description